singhshwetap0/billogram_assignment/README.md

 # Allowed HTTPs requests:
 1. POST    : Create X no of coupon codes for a given brand
-2. GET     : When user request coupon code for a brand this request will give coupon code if available
+2. GET     : When user request coupon code for a brand this request will retieve coupon code if available and update the same in the db